canonical/platform-engineering-docs/hiring/coding-interview.rst

 that they will send it to you later, please don’t agree to this as they might spend more time working on the code and delays you being able to complete your scorecard after the interview.
-Complete the scorecard and include their score out of the max score along with your notes in the scorecard on greenhouse.
+Complete the scorecard and include their score out of the max score along with your notes in the scorecard on Greenhouse.
 Also include a link to the document with all the detailed notes you have taken.
 That document should not be stored on a shared drive as those not involved in the hiring decisions may have access to that location.